mrhenry/styleguide/front-end/scss.md

 Prefixes:

-- Bricks don't get a prefix as they are used more often
+- Modules don't get a prefix
-- Modules get a `mod-` prefix for the containing element, this allows some element styling in emergency cases; elements inside get named according to BEM without a prefix
 - Layouts get a `l-` prefix
-- Pure Javascript classes get a `js-` prefix for clarity and are forbidden in SCSS files
-- States get an `is-` prefix.
+- States get an `is-` or `has-` prefix.
 The line between this and a modifier is small but open for discussion.

 Layouts are always specified with a class on the body element, in most cases `l-slug-of-current-view`.

 Modifiers:

-Prefix modifier classes like as-modifier, has-modifier, with-modifier, is-modifier so it's clear that this class is used to modify your brick or module.
+Prefix modifier classes like `as-modifier`, `has-modifier`, `with-modifier`, `is-modifier` so it's clear that this class is used to modify your brick or module.

 ### Yeah, but why